BenMcGarry/AzureIaaSLab/_docs/07vpn/gatewaysetup.md

 We will now setup the gateways on each site to allow the connection.

-**NOTE: This part of the lab can take around 30 minutes to complete.**
+**NOTE: This part of the lab can take around 30 minutes to complete.
+Most of which is waiting for the automatic deployment to finish.**

 A Gateway has to have a subnet for its own exclusive use.